andongzhengyang/Final_Project/index.md

 ## Exploratory Analysis:

-Lots of plots and text about what we found out.

-The code below shows our data cleaning/formatting process.
-Variable specifications can be found in the comments of the code and are also displayed in the table below

-Talk about how we had to remove rows for missing observations.

 The first plot we have is the distribution of the ride request time plot.
 We can find that ride request time during the morning rush hour is normally distributed, but druing the night rush hour, the ride requet time varies a lot.